cvcvbnbn13/contract-validator/README.md

 ### Dev Server Guide

-1. Clone the project from [Truffle Template](https://github.com/cvcvbnbn13/truffle-template).
+1. Clone the project from [Contract Validator](https://github.com/cvcvbnbn13/contract-validator).
 2. Move the root path in project folder.
 3. Run `npm i` or `npm install` to install node_modules.
 4. The default server is on `localhost:3000`, please check you don't have any server on it.